JanHerca/urantiapedia/output/wikijs/en/article/Santiago_Rodriguez/Una_aproximacion_al_universo_local_de_Nebadon.md

 As we get closer to the location of our Sun (and therefore our Earth), we are exploring areas that are closer and theoretically better known to our science.

-If we have established that the headquarters of our minor sector, Ensa, is located about 9000 al away in the direction of the constellation of Sagittarius, it is clear that our local universe must be established between us and that area of our Milky Way.
+If we have established that the headquarters of our minor sector, Ensa, is located about 9000 ly away in the direction of the constellation of Sagittarius, it is clear that our local universe must be established between us and that area of our Milky Way.

 We will gather more information in order to determine where it extends and how large Nebadon might be.